jward0/farscope_group_project/README.md

 3. Push local branch to remote
 4. When work on the branch is complete, open a pull request to merge the remote branch with main, which I (James) will review before merging
 5. Don't try to commit directly to remote main (it won't work)

+# Workarounds for known issues

+1. Issues starting ur drivers/simulations such as ```[gazebo-#] process has died``` or moveit drivers failing to start occur occasionally (usually when the relevant processes have been stopped and restarted in the same terminal window) and are outside of my purview.
+These can be worked around by closing and reopening all terminal windows.
+Killing all ROS processes and trying again without restarting the terminal window does not seem to have any effect.